All Episodes

 So you have to understand.

-So Sweden is what they call themselves a humanitarian super the only superpower qualification that they have.
+It's the only superpower qualification that they have.

-So that's the they're holding on to it.
+So they're holding on to it.

 It's sweet that they want to do this selfless act of humanitarian goodness and bring in as many people as they can in their country.

-I I've got no problem with that perspective, but they're unwilling to understand what the social upheaval and the social cost of their country.
+I've got no problem with that perspective, but they're unwilling to understand what the social upheaval and the social cost of their country.

-But they they were their head is in the sand, their denial it's it's pathological.
+But their head is in the sand.

-I I think there is a state of world denial, to be honest, and we see it in our own country.
+I think there is a state of world denial, to be honest.

 Our last president wouldn't say radical Islamic terrorism.

-This president acknowledges what is a basic, simple fundamental truth, and that is radical Islamists are at war with us.
+This president acknowledges what is a basic, simple, fundamental truth, and that is radical Islamists are at war with us.

-And to me, we have developed a pre-9-11 mentality, and just like we cite prior to 9-11, the Cobard Towers, the embassy bombings in Kenya, Tanzania, the first trade center bombing, the USS Cole, all in the lead up to 9-11.
+And just like we cite prior to 9-11, the Kobar Towers, the embassy bombings in Kenya, Tanzania, the first trade center bombing, the USS Cole, all in the lead up to 9-11.

-Uh so too will we quote Chattanooga.
+So too will we quote Chattanooga.

-And so, in other words, I can already write the report after the next big major 9-11 style attack.
+And so in other words, I can already write the report after the next big, major 9-11 style attack.

 To me, it's not a matter of if, it's a matter of when.

-And oh, these people didn't have to die.
+And, oh, these people didn't have to die.

 Oh, radical Islamists believe in a caliphate.